Social media schedulers. The time-saving feature of marketing your business (even while you sleep!).

 Tailwind also provides you with analytics that shows you how well all your boards and pins are performing.
 This is great to know because you’ll be able to tell what your audience is responding to and adjust accordingly.

 SmarterQueue is an excellent scheduler that I use to automate my Twitter posts.
 They have a scheduling system that recycles your evergreen content.
 (Which is definitely my favorite feature!)
 I can basically add everything I want to add, set it and forget it!
 (Well, until I need to add new content each week.)
 SmarterQueue can be used to schedule Facebook, Instagram, Pinterest, Twitter, and LinkedIn posts.
 After your free trial, it is only $19.99 per month.
 Get your free trial here.

-I use Planoly to schedule my Instagram posts and create a cohesive feed.
-The drag and drop feature allows me to design a feed the way I want it to look.
+I use Planoly to schedule my Instagram posts and to create a cohesive feed.
+The drag and drop feature allows me to design my feed the way I want it to look.
 Another plus that Planoly offers is that you can use the desktop version AND the app!
 I am OBSESSED with this scheduler.
-It also gives you the option to auto-publish, (as long as the photo you schedule is square), with a caption and hashtag sets (created beforehand and saved).
-You can even schedule an INSTAGRAM STORY (paid version).
+It also gives you the option to auto-publish, (as long as the photo you schedule is square), with a caption and hashtag sets (created by you beforehand and saved).
+You can even schedule an INSTAGRAM STORY (paid version) to post when you want it to.
 This is the best app I have ever come across for Instagram.
 Planoly offers a paid and free (limited) version.
 Try Planoly for free here.

 These are my top 3 FAVORITE scheduling tools for the social media channels that I use in my business.
 (I also use the scheduler they have within Facebook, for my groups and pages.)
 I know it may seem excessive to use 3 different programs, but I don’t mind as they suit my social media needs nicely and get the job done.
 To make it easier on me (and my client’s work) I batch schedule my posts so that I am only scheduling content (and using these tools) once per week.